shawnHartsell/mock-interview-nss/README.md

 # Pair Programming Challenge: GitHub Edition! :octocat:

-For this challenge, we'll work through a small pair programming exercise together while using basic git commands to save out work
+For this challenge, we'll work through a small pair programming exercise together while using basic git commands to save our work

 # The Challenge